History, Insights and re-considerations

 Gliding has always been a mind game, for decades, since the previous century.
 You should not be a stunt man to win a race or make a long flight.
 It is not the best pilot the one that flies the riskiest wing, but the one that maximizes the opportunity of the wing he controls with safety and in the long term.
 The best pilot (or the luckiest) will be the one that wins having the same wing with the others.
 The competition should be a Pilot win first, not a Firm win.

 However, maybe we should reconsider the whole concept of leveling up to a higher PG category for more performance.
 It reminds me the “need” of my son who is flying a low-B glider and has reached a “plateau” in flying performance, to move to a High-B glider.
 Has he maximized the potential with his low-B?
 Has he become an experienced pilot before leveling up?
-Does this example remind you something?
+Which are the milestones?
+Does this example remind something for pilots flying the CCC category?

 Does the “glider” improve the pilot, or the pilot has to improve first?
 The chicken or the egg?
-As a Biologist I can assure you that this question has already been answered, it is the egg, after a Mutation, and it seems that there is a timing for something close to change for the better for Paragliding Competitions.
+With a University degree in Biology, I can assure you that this question has already been answered, it is the egg, after a Mutation, and it seems that there is a timing for something to change for the better and safer for Paragliding Competitions.

 • Why we do not think about EN-D gliders in the Competitions?
 Fully tested regarding safety.